nickcairns/timesheet-manager-client/README.md

-# timesheet-manager-client
+# Timesheet Manager Client

 ## About
-This is the code to the frontend client of my timesheet manager web app.
-It is written in Vue and is designed as an SPA.
-Pinia has been used for state management.
+This repository contains the frontend client code for the timesheet manager web app.
+It is built using Vue.js and follows the principles of a Single Page Application (SPA).
+Pinia has been utilized for state management.

-Users arrive at a login page, on successful login the secured areas of the app load in.
-One version for a normal user, another for an admin user.
+## Functionality
+The frontend client provides the following functionality:

+* User Authentication: Users are presented with a login page where they can (securely) authenticate.
+* Role-based Access: Upon successful login, different areas of the app load based on the user's role.
+There are separate versions for standard users and admin users.
+* Submission of records.
+* Retreival of records in report form, with optional filter/search criteria.
+* Adding and editing users registered with the system by admin users.

+## TODO
+* Pagination for larger numbers of returned results (may be better handled by the REST controller).
+* Use HTTPS when implemented on REST controller.
+* Add ability to edit records (user can edit own, admin can edit all).
+* Increase time user is logged in for, until the expressly logout.
+* Incorporate a service to email users their default password, and then prompt to change it on first login.
+* Improve styling.

 ## Project setup
 ```